CartoDB/cartodb/doc/manual/source/operations/http_headers_authentication.rst

 HTTP Header Authentication
 ==================================

-With web servers such as NGINX or others you can perform SSO by making the web server add a trusted, safe header to every request sent to CartoDB.
+With web servers such as NGINX or others you can perform SSO by making the web server add a trusted, safe header to every request sent to CARTO.
 Example:

-User browser -- ``GET http://myorg.mycompany.lan/dashboard`` --> NGINX (adds ``'sso-user-email': 'alice@myorg.com'`` header) --> CartoDB server
+User browser -- ``GET http://myorg.mycompany.lan/dashboard`` --> NGINX (adds ``'sso-user-email': 'alice@myorg.com'`` header) --> CARTO server

-You can enable HTTP Header Authentication at CartoDB by adding the following to ``app_conf.yml`` (taken from ``app_conf.yml.sample``):
+You can enable HTTP Header Authentication at CARTO by adding the following to ``app_conf.yml`` (taken from ``app_conf.yml.sample``):

 .. code-block:: Ruby